 Ectopic pregnancy can occur while Nexplanon is in use, but the percentage of people who experience this is very low.
 In the unlikely event that it does happen, this poses a serious threat to health and fertility, since the development of the fertilized egg outside of the uterus can result in internal bleeding and the bursting of a fallopian tube.

-How much does the implant cost (and will insurance cover it)?
+How much does the birth control implant cost (and will insurance cover it)?

 Without insurance, Nexplanon can cost up to $1,300 (but that's birth control for up to five years).
 The Affordable Care Act mandates that birth control, including Nexplanon, is covered, but you should check in with your insurance provider to be sure.
 If you do have insurance, Nexplanon could be low cost or even free.
 Planned Parenthood offers programs to make the implant (and other birth control) affordable.